LeeMorinUCF/QMB6358F20/demo_07_unix_intro/README.md

 rmdir ../../existing_folder/folder/folder_you_want_to_remove
 ```
 Note that you cannot remove a directory unless it is emply.
-That is, unless you specify to remove all the files and folders inside.
+That is, you specify that you want to remove all the files and folders inside.

 ```
 rmdir -r ../../existing_folder/folder/folder_you_want_to_remove